pytorch/torchchat/README.md

 # Loading GGUF models

-GGUF is a nascent industry standard format and presently torchat can read  the F16, F32, Q4_0, and Q6_K formats natively and convert them into native torch-chat models by using the load-gguf option:
+GGUF is a nascent industry standard format and presently torchat can read  the F16, F32, Q4_0, and Q6_K formats natively and convert them into native torchat models by using the load-gguf option:

 ```
 --gguf-path <gguf_filename> # all other options as described elsewhere, works for generate and export, for all backends, but cannot be used with --quantize